 1609 – On July 29, 1609, Samuel de Champlain, accompanied by two other Frenchmen and 60 Algonquin and Huron Indians, defeated a band of Iroquois near the future site of Ticonderoga, beginning a long period of French/Iroquois hostilities.

 1611 – Former Dutch lawyer Adrian Block explored Manhattan Island in the ship Tiger.
 He returned to Europe with a cargo of furs and two kidnapped Indians named Orson and Valentine.

 1614 – On May 13, 1614, the Viceroy of Mexico found Spanish Explorer Juan de Onate guilty of atrocities against the Indians of New Mexico.
 As part of his punishment, he was banned from entering New Mexico again.

 1616 – A smallpox epidemic decimates the Native American population in New England.

 May 1616 – Virginia’s Deputy Governor George Yeardley and a group of men killed 20 – 40 Chickahominy Indians.
 It was under Yeardley’s leadership that friendly relations between the Chickahominy and the colony ended.

-1626 – Peter Minuit, a Dutch colonist, buys Manhattan island from Native Americans for 60 guilders (about $24) and names the island New Amsterdam.
+1626 – Dutch colonist Peter Minuit buys Manhattan island from Native Americans for 60 guilders (about $24) and names the island New Amsterdam.

-1636-37 – The Pequot War, taking place in Connecticut and Rhode Island, eventually led to the destruction of 600-700 natives.
+1636-37 – The Pequot War in Connecticut and Rhode Island eventually destroyed 600-700 natives.
 The remainder were sold into slavery in Bermuda.

 1675–1676 – King Philip’s War – Sometimes called Metacom’s War, was an armed conflict between Native Americans of southern New England and English colonists and their Native American allies.